friti/weaver-benchmark/README.md

 cd ../../condor
 mkdir jobs_log

-# check the paths in run.sh
+# check the paths in run.sh (both beginning and the end of the script)
 condor_submit submit.sub
 ```